deanpcmad/starlingrb/README.md

 **This library is a work in progress**

-StarlingRB is a Ruby library for intereacting with the Starling Bank API.
+StarlingRB is a Ruby library for interacting with the Starling Bank API.

 ## Installation